UW-Hydro/VIC/README.txt

 	at very low temperatures, some moisture remains unfrozen.
 However, it ended up being unnecessary and its implementation introduced undesirable complexity into the code.
 Therefore it has been removed.

+Fixed typo in condition for reading Wdew values.

+	Files Affected:

+	read_initial_model_state.c

+	Description:

+	In 4.1.1, Wdew values were expected for even the bare soil veg tile, despite the fact that these values are not saved for bare soil in the function write_model_state().
+This has been fixed; Wdew is no longer expected for the bare soil tile.